opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 #### Adding new waveforms

 It is easy to add more waveforms by creating new waveform classes.
 To do this you could start by duplicating and renaming _ramp.h_ and _ramp.cpp_.
-Next rename the _CRamp_ class in the newly created files and add those file to the project as described in Sec.~\ref{sec:SerialOrGPIBClass}.
+Next rename the _CRamp_ class in the newly created files and add those file to the project as described in Sec.
+[Serial, GPIB, and VISA device programming](#serial-gpib-and-visa-device-programming).
 The waveform is initialized in the _Init_ method, which is only called once when the waveform is started.
 The output is updated in the _SetOutputs_ function.
 If this function returns _false_ the waveform will be deleted from the list of waveforms.

 Waveforms can be made dependent on other waveforms.
 For example in a scanning AOM setup which should stir a laser beam in a circle, the two scanning AOMs should change their frequencies in phase.
 This can be achieved by defining a virtual analog output, that specifies the phase angle and is ramped linearly upwards.
 The analog out procedures controlling the AOMs frequencies calculate are made to calculate their frequencies in dependence of this phase angle.
 Variations of this scheme would allow changes in the ellipticity of the produced trap, rotation of the axis of the average potential and so forth.